nyme92/snake_game/README.md

 2. random
 3. time

-These libraries should be already installed on your computer
+These libraries should be already installed on your computer.
+If not, easily go to your terminal and type "python".
+To install each of the three libraries, type "import", followed by the name of the library.

 To run game: